whitneyburton/portfolios/students/1705-back/desislava-todorova/20170608-Des-Todorova-m1.md

 Collaboration           => 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck

-II: Individual Timed Assessment (actual grade no available yet) I went into this assessment feeling confident because I had worked through the cpre types exercises and reviewed hashes.
+II: Individual Timed Assessment (actual grade no available yet) I went into this assessment feeling confident because I had worked through the core-type exercises early in the mod and reviewed hashes recently.
 Unfortunately, I became stuck on the last method in the first iteration.
 I wish I had moved on and worked on other methods.
 However, I felt it was important for me to show that I can understand and implement hashes.
 That evening, I went home and studied hashes for another 2 hours -- it turned out I didn't understand nested hashes well, so I worked on that.
 Then, I was able to refactor and complete the required parts of the assessment with TDD.

 https://github.com/DesTodo/bon_appetit